wuespace/telestion-core/README.md

 # Telestion

-This repository contains the porject files which belong to the Telestion Group.
+This repository contains the project files which belong to the Telestion Group.
 The project extensions are located in an own repository (eg. telestion-d2).

 ## Structure